 2. Kalepa Ridge Trail

 The Kalepa Ridge Trail offers some of the best views of the Na Pali coast.
-You’ll reach a gorgeous viewpoint around 30 minutes into the hike.
-This trail is currently unauthorized, so please check if you are allowed to hike before attempting this trail.
+About 30 minutes into the hike, you’ll reach a gorgeous viewpoint.
+This trail is currently unauthorized, so please check if you are allowed to hike before attempting it.

 3. Kuilau Ridge Trail